LiquidSmokeX64/Guides-Scripts/README.md

 Install fallout 76 on your Steam Account with Proton 5.0 enabled.
 Run Fallout 76 once knowing it will fail, and exit if it does not on its own.

+Type protontricks 1151340 -q d3dx9 vcrun2015 faudio in a Terminal.

+Open Properties again, and switch to Proton 5.13+ (OR Proton GE now).

 Download the supplied .dll/s from here.
 I pulled from Windows10 Pro x64 Update 2004 myself.
-Put the files in the game dir so it's easy for wine to locate automatically.
+Put the files in the game dir so it's easy for the game to locate them automatically.

-Type protontricks 1151340 -q d3dx9 vcrun2015 faudio in a Terminal.

-Open Properties again, and switch to Proton 5.13+.

 Open a terminal again type this in : protontricks 1151340 --gui

-Select the default prefix, select winecfg, go to Libraries and add dbghelp to the list, the other 2 should be there already.
+Select the default prefix, select winecfg, go to Libraries and add "dbghelp" to the list, the other 2 should be there already.
-Then .
-This will take a minute, just wait it out.
-Exit the Terminal, then right-click on Falout 76, select Properties, then add this:
+Close the Wine GUI, and exit the Terminal, then right-click on Falout 76, select Properties, then add this:

 WINEDLLOVERRIDES=winedbg.exe=d %command% to your Launch Options.